Michigan school shooter's parents sentenced to at least 10 years in prison

 Ethan Crumbley drew dark images of a gun, a bullet and a wounded man on a math assignment, accompanied by despondent phrases.
 Staff at Oxford High School did not demand that he go home but were surprised when the Crumbleys didn’t volunteer it during a brief meeting.

 Later that day, on Nov.
-30, 2021, the 15-year-old pulled a handgun from his backpack and began shooting at the school.
+30, 2021, the 15-year-old pulled a handgun from his backpack and began shooting.
 Ethan, now 17, is serving a life sentence for murder and other crimes.

+“These convictions are not about poor parenting,” Judge Cheryl Matthews said.
+"These convictions confirm repeated acts, or lack of acts, that could have halted an oncoming runaway train.

+“About repeatedly ignoring things that would make a reasonable person feel the hair on the back of their neck stand up,” the judge said.
+“Opportunity knocked over and over again — louder and louder — and was ignored.
+No one answered.”

+Defense attorneys asked that the Crumbleys be spared a prison term, noting they have already served nearly 2 1/2 years in jail after failing to meet a $500,000 bond after their arrest.

+The Crumbleys will be eligible for parole after serving 10 years in custody and will get credit for the jail time.
+If parole is denied, they can't be held longer than 15 years.

-Before sentencing, family members of the students killed in the shooting asked a judge to sentence the parents to 10 years, condemning them as failures whose selfishness led to four deaths and a community tragedy.
+Before sentencing, family members of the slain students asked the judge for a 10-year term, condemning the parents as failures whose selfishness led to four deaths and a community tragedy.

 “The blood of our children is on your hands, too,” said Craig Shilling, wearing a hoodie with the image of son Justin Shilling on his chest.